Tampa Red: Later life

 Red's wife, Frances Whittaker, died on November 21, 1953.
 The loss was reportedly a great blow to him, and he became an alcoholic.
 When blues expert Jim O'Neal discovered him on Chicago's South Side in 1974, he was living with his female companion, 81-year-old Effie Tolbert.
 Red was reportedly in a much worse shape than in his earlier years, and his electric guitar rested under a bed while his National steel guitar had been stolen (it was recovered in a pawn shop in 1994, and eventually sold to the Experience Music Project in Seattle for $85,000).

-Tolbert died on December 10 1974, and accounts of Red's past mental problems discouraged friends from taking him into their homes.
+Tolbert died on December 10, 1974, and accounts of Red's past mental problems discouraged friends from taking him into their homes.
 By January 1975, he was at a state hospital in Chicago.

-Death

 Red lived out his final years in Central Nursing Home, where he died from a heart attack while eating breakfast on the morning of March 19, 1981.
 According to a newspaper obituary published by Jim O'Neal, his funeral was held at Biggs & Biggs Funeral Home, and he was buried in Mount Glenwood Memory Garden, in the Chicago suburb of Willow Springs.